 All offers must be fairly presented to the home seller, who should hear each offer completely and ask questions.
 Once an offer is accepted, any subsequent offers may only be accepted as a back-up contract.
 Be careful not to sell the home twice.

-Paperwork During Your Home Sale
+Paperwork During Your Santa Barbara Home Sale

-Processing The Case
+Processing The Transaction

 The listing or buyer’s broker oversees a contract through to closing and helps to assist with finding a lender as requested, process the case and arrange various inspections.